lectroidmarc/SacTraffic/README.md

 ### Legacy LAMP version

-The older Apache/Perl version of the SacTraffic.org code is available in the `lecacy-lamp-version` branch.
+The older Apache/Perl version of the SacTraffic.org code is available at the `lecacy-lamp-version` tag.

 [sactraffic]: http://www.sactraffic.org "SacTraffic.org"